A simple time coarse graining method for molecular dynamics simulations of liquids: Results and discussion

 Figure \ref{fig2a} shows that below a threshold value $R_{T}=2.65$\AA\ the radial distribution function $g(r)$ (RDF) is unchanged when using the effective potential instead of the real one.
 We interpret that result as follows.
 As $R$ increases, the height of the wall decreases leading at some point to an energy that can be reached at the temperature of study (T=500K).
-Below that value the statistics of molecules probing the wall is very scarce leading to no modification of the RDF.
+Below that value the statistics of molecules probing the wall is very scarce leading to no modification of the RDF. { Due to Boltzmann statistics we thus expect $R$ to depend on the temperature and on the Lennard-Jones interaction only.}

 Then above the threshold (Figure \ref{fig2b}) we observe a smoothing of the RDF $g(r)$, while the peaks decrease in height and the probability for a molecule to be at short distance from its neighbor, that is inside the original potential wall, increases.
 The RDF $g(r)$ then resembles the distinct part of the Van Hove correlation function $G_{d}(r,\Delta t)/\rho$ for a finite (non zero) time difference $\Delta t$.
-As $R$ increases, $g(r)$ resembles $G_{d}(r,\Delta t)/\rho$ with $\Delta t$ increasing (see Figure \ref{fig7}).
+As $R$ increases, $g(r)$ resembles $G_{d}(r,\Delta t)/\rho$ with $\Delta t$ increasing (see Figure \ref{fig4}).

 Notice that the possibility to find a molecule inside the original potential wall shows that previously forbidden moves do not break the simulation anymore.
 This is necessary because as we increase the time step, the probability of these moves increases.
 Snapshots (not displayed) do not show any visible modifications of the structure that appears amorphous as in the liquid state.\\